AesaraB/mypaint-website/pages/design/_index.md

 +++
-title = "Design Documentation" summary = "This page contains resources and references for developers and designers of MyPaint" mypaintver = "v3.0.0" noList = true
+title = "Design Documentation" summary = "This page contains resources and references for MyPaint contributors" mypaintver = "v3.0.0" noList = true
 [[cascade]]
 siteNavURL = "/design"
+hideSummary = true
 +++

 Thank you for your interest in improving MyPaint.
 There are lots of ways you can get involved in the project, at all levels of technical involvement.